1990 Major League Baseball postseason: Oakland Athletics (AL) vs. Cincinnati Reds (NL)

 This was a rematch of the 1972 World Series, which the Athletics won in seven games.
 In what is considered to be one of the biggest upsets in World Series history, the Reds shockingly swept the Athletics to win their first championship since 1976 and their fifth overall.

-The Reds blew out the Athletics, 7-0, thanks to excellent pitching from José Rijo and closer Randy Myers, who blanked the A's offense the whole game.
+In Game 1, the Reds blew out the Athletics as José Rijo and closer Randy Myers blanked the A's offense the whole game.
 Game 2 was the only contest of the series to go into extra innings, and the Reds prevailed thanks to a walk-off RBI single from Joe Oliver.
-When the series shifted to Oakland, the Reds blew out the Athletics again in Game 3 to take a 3-0 series lead.
+Game 2 was the last World Series game ever played at Riverfront Stadium, and remains the most recent World Series game played in Cincinnati to date.
+When the series shifted to Oakland, the Reds blew out the Athletics again in Game 3 to take a 3–0 series lead.
 In Game 4, Rijo, who was on three-days rest, along with Myers, helped preserve a one run Reds lead to complete the sweep and clinch the title.

-To date, this is the last World Series appearance by the Athletics and Reds, as well as the last time that the World Series was won by a team from Ohio.

-This would be the last postseason appearance by the Reds until 1995, where the team was swept by the Atlanta Braves in the NLCS.
-The Athletics would return to the postseason in 1992, only to lose to the eventual champion Toronto Blue Jays in six games in the ALCS.

-This was the last championship of the four major North American sports leagues won by a team from Ohio until the Cleveland Cavaliers made and won the 2016 NBA Finals.
+The 1990 Athletics became the sixth 100+ win team to be swept in the postseason.